Rapid Brightening of 3I/ATLAS Ahead of Perihelion: Observations

 \subsection{Data}

-We processed images from all instruments similarly following a procedure similar to that used by \citet{zhang2023}, and started from the level-2 HI1, level-0 COR2, level-0.5 C3 (plus level-1 vignetting/bias correction), and level-1b CCOR-1 data.
+We processed images from all instruments similarly following a procedure similar to that used by \citet{zhang2023}, and started from the level-2 HI1\footnote{Available online at \url{https://stereo-ssc.nascom.nasa.gov/data/ins_data/secchi/secchi_hi/L2/a/img/hi_1/20250926/} for 2025 September 26 data; replace the 20250926 in the URL with the date of interest in YYYYMMDD format.}, level-0 COR2\footnote{Available online at \url{https://stereo-ssc.nascom.nasa.gov/data/ins_data/secchi/L0/a/img/cor2/20251001/} for 2025 October 1 data; likewise, replace the 20251001 with the date of interest}, level-0.5 C3\footnote{Available online at \url{https://lasco-www.nrl.navy.mil/lz/level_05/251020/c3/} for 2025 October 20 data; replace the 251020 with the date of interest in YYMMDD format.} (plus level-1 vignetting/bias correction), and level-1a CCOR-1 data\footnote{Available online at \url{https://noaa-nesdis-swfo-ccor-1-pds.s3.amazonaws.com/index.html\#SWFO/GOES-19/CCOR-1/ccor1-l1a/}.}.
 We first derived astrometric solutions for all coronagraph (COR2, C3, and CCOR-1) frames using Gaia DR3 \citep{gaia2023}, but used the existing HI1 solutions.
 We subtracted a stray light/corona model from all coronagraph frames, derived from an average of all frames in each dataset; level-2 HI1 data already includes this correction.
 We also subtracted a stellar background from each HI1 frame, derived from frames several hours away to avoid self-subtraction of the moving comet.

 For all frames, we extracted cutouts centered on the ephemeris position (JPL orbit \#27) and stacked these comet-centered cutout frames.
 Stacking was critical to our analysis to smooth out background features and single frame image defects (e.g., stars, coronal structure, cosmic rays/solar energetic particles, etc.) and to obtain images with sufficiently high S/N for analysis.
 In fact, only in CCOR-1 data is 3I only clearly visible in individual frames; in HI1, the comet can be marginally seen in a subset of frames at the noise level, while in COR2 and C3, the comet cannot be seen at all without stacking.
 No offset in the comet's observed position could be distinguished from the ephemeris position at the resolution of any of the data, so we applied no further corrections to the ephemeris position.